We have collected here some useful links to help you find out if Sapling SCM is good.

 Https://sapling-scm.com/ just got open sourced by Meta.
 Source: about 2 years ago

 Anyway, it's open source now.
 They called it Sapling.
 I understand your skepticism, I was skeptical too.
 Give it a serious try though.
 It really is better than git, just not as popular.
-Source: about 2 years ago
+Source: over 2 years ago

 I work for the company that publishes https://sapling-scm.com. stacked changes are wonderful, the nicest workflow Ive ever used.
 I commit constantly, and the trail of small, interactive, and fully testable changes makes it so my coworkers can see, not just my change, but the process I went through to get there.
 They can even add feedback on specific lines in intermediate changes.
 Source: over 2 years ago